Caellian/blog/2024/rust_metaprogramming_part2.md

 ---
-title: "Rust Metaprogramming - Part 2"
+title: "Rust Type Metaprogramming - Part 2"
 summary: "Can't do nothin' with types you can't access.
 In this post I cover how to access type lists built in the previous article."
 prev: "2024/rust_metaprogramming"
 publish: false